ClickHouse/ClickHouse/docs/en/query_language/syntax.md

 ## Keywords {#syntax-keywords}

+Keywords are not case-sensitive when they correspond to:

+- SQL standard.
+For example, `SELECT = select`, `AS = as`.
+- Implementation in some popular DBMS (MySQL or Postgres).
+For example, `DateTime = datetime`.

+Case-sensitivity of data type names you can check in the `system.data_type_families` table.

-Keywords (such as `SELECT`) are not case-sensitive.
-Everything else (column names, functions, and so on), in contrast to standard SQL, is case-sensitive.
+All other keywords (column names, functions, and so on), in contrast to standard SQL, are case-sensitive.

 Keywords are not reserved (they are just parsed as keywords in the corresponding context).
 If you use [identifiers](#syntax-identifiers) the same as the keywords, enclose them into quotes.
 For example, the query `SELECT "FROM" FROM table_name` is valid if the table `table_name` has column with the name `"FROM"`.